Liberty Justice Center logo

 Tariffs Are Taxes—And Only Congress Can Tax

-Our case rests on a simple principle: tariffs are taxes, and only Congress has the constitutional authority to impose them.
-We are fighting to ensure that the Constitution’s checks and balances are honored, that businesses have certainty, and that liberty—not executive power—sets the terms of trade in America.
+Our case rested on a simple principle: tariffs are taxes, and only Congress has the constitutional authority to impose them.
+We fought to ensure that the Constitution’s checks and balances were honored, that businesses have certainty, and that liberty—not executive power—sets the terms of trade in America.

 1